samservo09/cloud-dna-sequence-alignment-aws-terraform/README.md

 ---

-**🎯 Success Criteria**: After following these instructions, you should be able to deploy the infrastructure, process sample DNA sequences, and view results in your AWS account within 15-20 minutes.
+**Success Criteria**: After following these instructions, you should be able to deploy the infrastructure, process sample DNA sequences, and view results in your AWS account within 15-20 minutes.